Joma121/pet-spinner/README.md

 1. Click link to start game
 2. Modal pops up with loading spinner
-3. Care for the loading spinner, stats displayed beneath spinner.
+3. Care for the loading spinner, stats and buttons displayed beneath spinner.
+   * Name the spinner
    * 'Feed' by 'uploading' data
    * Poke to prevent boredom
    * Minimize modal to rest
 4. Loading spinner transforms into more 'sleek' versions over time.
+5. The spinner will die and become a flat line if it is not taken care of.